slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"All guns are loaded."
 -- Kevin Kelly*

+- your competition isn't other people.
+Your competition is your proscrastination.
+Your ego.
+The unhealthy food you're consuming, the knowledge you neglect.
+The negative behaviour you're nurturing & your lack of creativity.
+Compete against that.
 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.
 - i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
 - understand the difference of an adversary and an enemy to not accumulate enemys.